Motion Picture Arts

 FIL 5147.
 Writing the Dramatic Series Pilot (1–6).
 Prerequisite: MFA Admission.
 This course instructs students on how to create and write a professional-quality pilot script for an original dramatic series.
 Special focus is given to world-building, idea sustainability, creating unique, dimensional, and believable characters, and cultivating compelling drama.
 May be repeated to a maximum of twelve semester hours.

 FIL 5148r.
 Writing the Dramatic Series Spec (1–6).
 Prerequisite: MFA admission.
-This course introduces students on how to create and write a professional-quality spec script for an episodic series.
+This course instructs students on how to create and write a professional-quality spec script for an episodic series.
 Special focus is given to series formats, characters, and conventions.
 Students apply course concepts by developing and writing original spec scripts for existing series.
-May be repeated to a maximum of twelve semester hours.
+May be repeated to a maximum of twelve (12) credit hours.

 FIL 5155Lr.
 Screenwriting: Short Format (1–12).
 Prerequisite: MFA admission.
 This workshop-style course examines basic narrative elements in the context of writing a short form script.
 Through developing, writing, developing, and then rewriting a script, students learn script language and process.
 May be repeated to a maximum of twelve semester hours in the same term.